Moc/wrapper/README.md

 # Wrapper #
 Wrapper allows you to easily integrate external pages into your website.
 This is done by using an iframe.
 The advantage of this plugin is that it allows non-technical users to use iframes as well.
 Obviously, tech-savy users can just directly use a standalone custom page (among other options).

-It is plugin is based on the "Wrap" plugin which was released early 2004, with its latest update dating back to 2006 (version 0.9.2).
+It is based on the "Wrap" plugin which was released early 2004, with its latest update dating back to 2006 (version 0.9.2).
 See credits below.

-Wrapper aims to provide the same functionaliy using the newest e107 standards as well as current browser standards.
-It is therefore specifically designed to work with e107 v2.x and, in fact, it will not work on e107 v1.x.
+Wrapper aims to provide the same functionality using the newest e107 standards as well as current browser standards.
+It is therefore specifically designed to work with e107 v2.x and, in fact, the plugin will not work on e107 v1.x.

 ## How to get help? ##